5hunx/convert2mp3/README.md

     set "showlog=y"
     rem conf end

+# Usage
+With this you can download Songs or even entire Playlists without having to worry about huge file sizes or slow downloads.
+I also have a similar Batch-script for videos but its a hassle to translate it.
+Message me if you want it and ill look into it.
 Thanks for Reading!
 Have fun Downloading.

 I DO NOT HOLD THE RIGHTS FOR youtube-dl / FFMPEG NOR AM I IN CONTACT WITH THE CREATORS